umbraco/UmbracoDocs/Documentation/Reference/Templating/Macros/Razor/using-pluralised-queries.md

 _Covers how you can do advanced query and traversal of nodes with a specific type_

 ##What is a pluralised query?
 A pluralised query is shortcut to fetching the children of a specific type from a node.
-So its a shorter syntax, but its also much more expressive in regards to what is going on in the query.
+So it's a shorter syntax, but it's also much more expressive in regards to what is going on in the query.
 So instead of using the generic `Model.Children` property it is possible to say `Model.Textpages` or `Model.NewsAreas` to fetch all children with the document type Textpage or NewsArea respectively.

 	//get all textpages
 	foreach(var item in Model.Textpages){